 Site

 The buildings face Lake Michigan immediately to the east and are slightly north of the Chicago Loop and east of Michigan Avenue.
 The apartment towers at 900–910 North Lake Shore are immediately to the north.
 Prior to the buildings' completion, the site had been occupied by a mansion belonging to Edith Rockefeller McCormick.
-The McCormick family's McCormick Management Corporation owned the northern half of the site, while Northwestern University had obtained the southern half in 1944 from Robert R. McCormick.
+By 1949 (just before the site was developed), the McCormick family's McCormick Management Corporation owned the northern half of the site, while Northwestern University had obtained the southern half in 1944 from Robert R. McCormick.

 Architecture

-The towers at 860–880 Lake Shore Drive were designed by Ludwig Mies van der Rohe for the developer Herbert Greenwald.
-Holsman, Holsman, Klekamp & Taylor was the consulting architect, and Pace Associates were the associated architects.
-In addition, Frank J. Kornacher was the engineer, while Richard Kelly was the lighting designer.
+The towers at 860–880 Lake Shore Drive were designed by the modernist architect Ludwig Mies van der Rohe for the developer Herbert Greenwald.
+Holsman, Holsman, Klekamp & Taylor were the consulting architects, and Pace Associates were the associated architects.
+In addition, Frank J. Kornacher was the engineer, and Richard Kelly the lighting designer.
 Both towers are 26 stories high, with a height of 270 feet (82 m), and are designed in the International Style.
 They are the first high-rise buildings Mies designed.

-860–880 Lake Shore Drive were part of a trend of glassy skyscrapers in major American cities, other examples of which included the United Nations Secretariat Building.
-The towers' design also improved upon earlier International-style designs such as the PSFS Building in Philadelphia and 330 West 42nd Street in New York.
-860–880 Lake Shore Drive's relatively simple designs contrast significantly with Mies's earlier designs such as the German Pavilion in Barcelona or the Villa Tugendhat, which used materials like travertine and marble.
+860–880 Lake Shore Drive were part of a trend of glassy skyscrapers in major American cities, other examples of which included the United Nations Secretariat Building in New York City.
+The writer Franz Schulze described earlier International-style designs, such as the PSFS Building in Philadelphia and 330 West 42nd Street in New York, as "precedents" to the Lake Shore Drive towers' design.
+860–880 Lake Shore Drive's relatively simple designs contrast significantly with Mies's earlier designs such as the German Pavilion in Barcelona or the Villa Tugendhat in Brno, which used materials like travertine and marble.
 Mies, who had a reputation as a minimalist architect, adhered to the principle "less is more", as demonstrated in his self-proclaimed "skin and bones" designs.
-He did not take sunlight exposure or wind gusts into account when he designed the buildings.
+In designing the buildings, he purposely disregarded the effects of sunlight exposure and wind gusts.
 The towers' identical appearance, vertical mullions, and the use of a steel frame for articulation set them apart from other buildings of the time, even though none of the actual superstructures are visible on the buildings' facades.

 Form and facade